pvdz/tenko/tests/testcases/objects/literals/cannot_use_as_binding_destruct_5b60default605d.md

 `````
 throws: Parser error!
-  Cannot use this name (`default`) as a variable name because: Cannot never use this reserved word as a variable name
+  Cannot never use this reserved word as a variable name

 start@1:0, error@1:7
 ╔══╦════════════════